-Maintain a land use pattern that concentrates growth in the Urban Service Area and is supported by existing or planned public facilities and services.
+Maintain a land use pattern that concentrates growth in the Urban Service Area (USA) and Urban Expansion Areas; ensuring that growth is supported by existing or planned public facilities and services.

-Urban Service Area (USA)
+Urban Service Area

-Objective 1.1: Direct at least 80% of population growth into the Urban Service Area (USA) through 2045.
+Objective 1.1: Direct at least 80% of new population growth into the USA, through 2045.
 Building permit activity and other similar measures will be used to evaluate this objective.